James Warren Doyle: Support for non-denominational primary education

 The construction of Carlow Cathedral of the Assumption crowned Doyle's career, being started in 1828 and finished at the end of November 1833.
 Doyle fell ill for a number of months before dying on 15 June 1834.
 He was buried in his new cathedral.
 A sculpture, by John Hogan, in memorial to Doyle was finished in 1839.

 Several biographies were written on Doyle before 1900 and his influence on the later Irish Catholic bishops in the period 1834-1900 was considerable.
 He had proved that negotiations with government could be beneficial to his church, his congregation, and its finances.

+JKL Street in Edenderry, County Offaly is named for Doyle (per his signature, an acronym of James Kildare and Leighlin).